bakel243687/TryHackme/Challenges/year of the rabbit.md

 logged into the account and got the user flag from the user.txt file.

 Now I have to gain root access.
 This is where I had to browse and research for the possible way fo doing this.
-I checked the sudo list
+I checked the user privilege for gwendoline and after that, I checked the sudo version

+it was a version exploitable.
+I didn't know what exploit exactly, so I went to exploitdb and looked up the version.
+There were many possible exploits but the one that mactch the current scenario was the CVE-2019-14287.

+I performed the process to replicate the vulnerablity and got root access.
+On checking the root directory, I got the flag in a .txt file.